 Other search option(s)

-Omphalocele is an embryopathy classified in the group of abdominal celosomias and is characterized by a large hernia of the abdominal wall, centered on the umbilical cord, in which the protruding viscera are protected by a sac.
+A rare, non-syndromic, abdominal wall malformation characterized by a hernia of the abdominal wall, centered on the umbilical cord, in which the protruding viscera are protected by a sac.

-Omphalocele is due to the defective closure of the abdominal wall in the embryo before 9 weeks of gestation, i.e. 11 weeks of amenorrhea.
+Omphalocele is due to the defective closure of the abdominal wall in the embryo before 9 weeks of gestation.

-Diagnosis is usually made before birth by ultrasound.
+Diagnosis is usually made before birth by ultrasound, and can be detect as early as 11 to 14 weeks gestation in tertiary level referral centers.
 Associated malformations can then be sought for and management of the infant can be timely prepared in specialized units.

 Management and treatment